HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 either
 	no additional data
 or
-	7 : land pet 1.
+	7 : pet 1.
 0 to omit block, 1 for empty slot, 2 + pet_id otherwise
-	7 : land pet 2.
-1 for empty slot, 2 + pet_id otherwise, omit if land pet 1 is 0
-	7 : water pet 1.
-0 to omit block, 1 for empty slot, 2 + pet_id otherwise
-	7 : water pet 2.
-1 for empty slot, 2 + pet_id otherwise, omit if water pet 1 is 0
+	7 : pet 2.
+1 for empty slot, 2 + pet_id otherwise, omit if pet 1 is 0
 or
 	4 : legend 1.
-0 for empty slot, 1 + legend_id otherwise
+1 + legend_id otherwise
 	4 : legend 2.
 0 for empty slot, 1 + legend_id otherwise

+	repeat 3. alternate legend skills. omit if legend 2 is empty 24 : 1 + Skill ids, 0 if empty
 ```
 (406 <-> 482) bits / 8 * 4/3 = (68 <-> 81) chars.
 Interestingly only about 12 chars (~ 20%) less than the textual representation, the encoding _does_ expand it a lot.